Applications are currently open. Please apply using the form below.

 The Credential process

-During the credential, trainees must continue to engage in the ARCP process, but assessment of completion of the credential in obstetric medicine will be made by the educational supervisor and an external reviewer.
+During the credential, candidates must continue to engage in the ARCP process, but assessment of completion of the credential in obstetric medicine will be made by the educational supervisor and a portfolio reviewer.

 How to apply